Navel-IT/navel-collector-manager/README.md

 Prepare configuration
 ---------------------

 *main.json* is the entrypoint for the configuration of navel-scheduler.
-Most of this properties cannot be changed at runtime.
+Most of this properties can't be changed at runtime.
 It must look like this:

 ```javascript
 {